noseapp/noseapp/docs/app.rst

 Shared data
 -----------

 Sometimes, may be needed to create configuration for test cases.
-You can this from application.
+You can that from application.
 Data will be copied during installation.

 ::